 - addiction can mimic or hide symptoms of another mental health problem

 - people use drugs and alcohol to self-medicate, which can worsen related mental health symptoms

 Health Canada has identified a serious need for mental health training in this area, to better understand the nature of concurrent disorders, and how to treat them.

-We welcome you to explore the Community Mental Health Certificate offered through Kompass.
-Training is delivered online, and tailored to your schedule and learning goals.
+Explore the Community Mental Health & Addictions Certificate offered at Kompass.
+Training is delivered online, and taught by highly experienced mental health professionals.